Cold Email Follow-Up Guide: Increase Your Conversion Rates

 • Too self-centered: Do your emails only talk about your company and what you’re offering, without recognizing your prospect’s pain points?
 This can make your emails look copy/pasted and easier to ignore.

 • Too long and asking too much: Is your email more than a few short paragraphs?
 Are you asking your prospect to take actions that require too much time?
-Remember that your prospect is a busy person, and make your emails short, and your call to action simple.
+Remember that your prospect is a busy person, and make your emails short and your call to action simple.

 • Lack of trust: Without evidence or social proof, accepting an offer from an unknown company or person is unwise, as it could be a scam.
 Provide links to case studies, websites, or social media to show that you’re the real deal.